khulnasoft/deepscale/docs/_tutorials/gan.md

 ## Performance Comparison

 We use a total batch size of 64 and perform the training on 16 GPUs for 1 epoch on a DGX-2 node which leads to 3x speed-up.
-The summary of the the results is given below:
+The summary of the results is given below:

 - Baseline total wall clock time for 1 epochs is 393 secs